 - Radio cache must have secure and protected storage capability that easily moved and transported.

 - Radio operations must be easy to understand and easy to operate with minimal training.

 The concept for our use is along the lines of the Incident Command System principle of operational teams.
 In this case two teams consisting of four people for a total of eight people.
-Each team would travel in the same vehicle.
+Each of the two teams would travel in separate vehicles.
 This ensures that each team also has vehicle radio operational capability as well.

 However, a smaller team, say 3 people, could utilize a leader who had a radio while the remaining team members do not have a radio.
 This would be acceptable if all team members worked in close proximity to each other.

 The radio needed to be sufficiently rugged to handle most emergency operational environments but not be subjected to “submersion” capabilities, etc. The Baofeng UV-5RA is a sturdy radio but isn’t made to operate in harsh environments such as structure fires, wildland fires, or where the radio is excessively exposed to the elements.